Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: SUMMARY AND DISCUSSION

-This work presents an all-sky search for transient gravitational waves of short duration with minimal assumptions on the signal morphologies in the third Advanced LIGO run (O3), whose results are motivated to characterize the feasibility of burst signals detection by the aSchenberg antenna.
-The similarity between the \textit{ultimate} sensitivity of aSchenberg and the sensitivity of LIGO in O3 is the initial assumption of our study.
-Using this information, we were able to investigate the aSchenberg detection potential, even though the Brazilian antenna is currently inactive.
-The two advanced LIGO detectors, Livingston and Hanford, were operating from early-April 2019 to late March 2020, with a greater sensitivity to gravitational waves than any previous LIGO run.
-The collected O3 data were analyzed offline with the coherent WaveBurst pipeline covering frequencies from 512 Hz to 4069 Hz.
-The gravitational-wave burst candidates were selected in the post-production stage for those with reconstructed bandwidth that overlapped the Schenberg band.
+This work presents an all-sky search for transient gravitational waves of short duration in LIGO data from the third Advanced LIGO/Virgo run (O3) without assuming specific signal morphologies, with the aim of characterizing the detectability of burst signals by the aSchenberg antenna, assuming its similarity in sensitivity to LIGO during O3.
+Despite the current inactivity of the Brazilian antenna, we investigated its detection potential based on the available O3 data.
+The LIGO Livingston and LIGO Hanford operated with improved sensitivity from April 2019 to March 2020.
+Offline analysis of the collected O3 data was performed using the coherent WaveBurst pipeline covering frequencies from 512 Hz to 4069 Hz.
+Gravitational-wave burst candidates were selected based on their reconstructed bandwidth overlapping with the Schenberg band.

-From the O3 data acquisition, a total of 195.9 days of LIGO coincidence observation time satisfied the data quality requirements for the analysis that could be performed.
-As demanded by the differences in the background events count distribution, the data were separated into three chunks, in which no significant burst events candidates were found.
-The detected signals were caused by accidental coincidences according to the expected significance distribution for the background events.
-However, this result does not suggest that the Schenberg antenna will not detect anything if reassembled with the same sensitivity at that frequency, given the random nature of events occurring in our universe.
-After all, for Poisson statistics, observing zero events is consistent with a non-zero event rate.
+A total of 195.9 days of LIGO coincidence observation time met the data quality requirements for our analysis.
+To account for differences in the background event count distribution, the data were divided into three separate chunks.
+However, no significant burst event candidates were found in any of the chunks.
+The detected signals were determined to be accidental coincidences according to the expected significance distribution for background events.
+Nevertheless, this result does not imply the Schenberg antenna would not detect any signals if operated with the same sensitivity at that frequency.
+Given the random nature of events in the universe, observing zero events is consistent with a nonzero event rate under Poisson statistics.